 4 semester hours.
-Six-week off-campus field training course stressing the practical application of leadership management, with emphasis on tactical and technical military field skills.
+A five-week off-campus field training course stressing the practical application of leadership management, with emphasis on tactical and technical military field skills.
+Open only to students who have successfully completed MILS 3341 and 3342, P/F grade only.
+Prerequisite: MILS 3341, MILS 3342.